-Based on these criteria, it was determined that the 25-foot wide runway shoulders on both sides of Runway 16/34 and the construction of a 3,600-foot long crosswind runway would be AIP eligible; however, the 3,900-foot extension of the crosswind runway would not be eligible, as the project cannot be justified at this time.
-AIP eligibility will be further discussed and analyzed in a subsequent chapter (Financial Plan).
+Based on these criteria, it was determined that the 25-foot wide runway shoulders on both sides of Runway 16/34 would be AIP eligible; however, the crosswind runway development would not be eligible, as the project cannot be justified at this time.
+AIP eligibility and funding for these proposed projects will be further discussed and analyzed in a subsequent chapter (Financial Plan).